Quarterdeck Interview

 Would you describe where you write?

 I write at an Edwardian desk in my study, which looks out over our garden.
 There’s a large sandalwood fan and two eighteenth-century pistols on the wall in front of me, which probably is my personality in a nutshell, and several photos of Douglas and our cats on the desk with, usually, a rose in a vase.
 Mordaunt’s sabre hangs over the loveseat.
-My diplomas from the University of Toronto and Ryerson hang on the wall over a midshipman’s chest, which holds, among other stuff, letters, manuscripts, and flags.
+My diplomas from the University of Toronto and Ryerson hang on another wall over a midshipman’s chest, which holds, among other stuff, letters, manuscripts, and flags.
 And there are a lot of books — in bookcases, on the Chinese coffee table, piled up on the carpet.
 On the desk, also, is a silver straight pen, and an inkwell.
 I wrote all of Coronach in longhand, with a straight pen I bought during my university days in a stationery store in Toronto.
 I don’t write this way for effect, or to evoke any atmosphere; it’s just that when you write in longhand for hours on end, if you use a ballpoint or anything that requires pressure on the page, you’ll end up with writer’s cramp.
 You can’t apply any pressure writing with a straight pen, so you hold it lightly, and on a good day when the words flow, the nib races across the paper.
 When I wrote the last lines of Coronach, my old pen broke, as if to say its work was finished.
 The new pen is now waiting for the opening lines of the next book.

 Is there anything else you would like to share with our readers?

 And so it stands.
-I offer it to him as a gift, and I offer it to his readers, not as an alternative to his books, but as a companion piece, a view of the eighteenth century from a different perspective, a perspective as truthful as I could make it.
+I offer it to him as a gift, and I offer it to his readers, not as an alternative to his books but as a companion piece, a view of the eighteenth century from a different perspective, a perspective as truthful as I could make it.
 I hope it speaks to people with all its power and passion, as it spoke to me during its creation.

 RETURN TO TOP